nicojourdain/nicojourdain.github.io/students_dir/students_nemo4_occigen.md

                 # Set nn_msh=1 in &namdom section to obtain a mesh_mask file
                 # and put the seeds in the oceanic part of the domain (namzgr_isf and namclo)

+# Adapt the number of nodes/tasks below (e.g. 112 tasks for eAMUXL12.L121 on BDW28 nodes):
 cat <<EOF > run.sh
 #!/bin/bash
 #SBATCH -C BDW28